ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 select new { animal.Name }
 {CODE-BLOCK/}

-But what happen when you don't want to modify the entity name of an entity?
+But what happens when you don't want to modify the entity name of an entity itself?

 You can create a polymorphic index using: